ISISComputingGroup/ibex_developers_manual/PV-Connection-Layer.md

 :NDW1407:CS:SB:TEMP1 = 13:54:43.591000: DisplayBlock connection true
 ```

-The GUI gets a  access rights (22) then a connection (18).
+The GUI gets access rights (22) then a connection (18).
 I have seen it get a version number too not sure whether this is only on first connect.
 Then we register for value changes I think.

 ```
 :NDW1407:CS:SB:TEMP1 = 13:54:43.591000: CreateChannel connect complete